-The Latin America and the Caribbean region has the lowest energyintensity in the world, but also the lowest rates of improvement (approximately 0.5 per cent per year on average in 1990-2010).
-Although the energy-intensity indicator for the Caribbean is currently approaching the region-wide level, the sub-region started from a higher range of energy intensity, so its average annual rates of improvement have surpassed those of the region as a whole.
-Moderate rates of efficiency gain have been compounded by an actual decrease in efficiency levels in recent years, which dropped to around 0.3 per cent per year in the 2012-2014 biennium.
-(GTF, 2017)
+Latin America and the Caribbean is the lowest energy-intensity region of the world; but, in contrast, it displays the lowest rates of improvement in the respective indicator (approximately 0.5% per year on average in 1990-2010).
+Although the energyintensity indicator for the Caribbean is currently approaching the regionwide levels, the subregion started from a higher range of energy intensity, so its average annual rates of improvement have surpassed those of the region as a whole.
+No more than moderate rates of efficiency gain have been compounded by an actual decrease in efficiency levels in recent years, which dropped to around 0.3% per year in the 2012-2014 biennium.

 Improvements in energy efficiency in the region have essentially been achieved by reducing the use of firewood and replacing it with more efficient sources such as gas, supported by a vigorous expansion of electricity and the adoption of energy efficiency programmes, with the industrial sector contributing the most to reducing energy intensity.
-The efficiency of electric power generation has increased significantly from 33 per cent in 1990 to 40 per cent in 2014, thanks to major increases in the thermal efficiency of natural gas-fired power generation and, to a lesser extent, coal and oil-fired thermal power plants.
+The efficiency of electric power generation has increased significantly from 33% in 1990 to 40% in 2014, thanks to major increases in the thermal efficiency of natural gas-fired power generation and, to a lesser extent, coal- and oil-fired thermal power plants.
 Against this, electricity and gas transmission and distribution losses remain at relatively high levels.